On the Impact of Channel Aging and Doppler-Affected Clutter on OFDM ISAC Systems: Characterizing the Impact of Channel Aging and Clutter

 \subsection{Spatial and Temporal Covariances of UE Channels}

-We will now focus on the computation of the transmit-side correlation $\CC_{\normalfont{\tx},k}$, as the procedure to retrieve $\CC_{\normalfont{\rx},k}$ is entirely analogous.
+We will now focus on the computation of the BS-side correlation $\CC_{\bs}$, as the procedure to retrieve $\CC_{\ue}$ is entirely analogous.
 In its most general form, we may write that

-where $f(\psi)$ is the angular spreading function, which specifies the gain and phase shifts associated with every angular direction.
-A visual representation of the gain angular distribution is provided in Fig. \ref{C_k geom}.
-We can see that the \ac{LoS} between BS and UE $k$ is blocked and the signal transmitted by the BS reaches the UE through a set of $N_k$ scatterers\cite{demir2022RISP}.
+where $f_\bs(\psi)$ is the angular spreading function, which specifies the gain and phase shifts associated with every angular direction.
+The \ac{LoS} between BS and the UE is blocked, and the signal transmitted by the BS reaches the UE through a set of $N_\ue$ clusters\cite{demir2022RISP}.
 The angular spreading function can be modeled as \cite{abdi2002space}